ChrisKeefe/dev-docs/source/glossary.rst

      that directory.

    Artifact
-     A QIIME 2 :term:`Result` that countains data to operate on.
+     A QIIME 2 :term:`Result` that contains data to operate on.
+Artifacts are produced by QIIME 2 :term: `actions <Action>` and can be used as inputs to QIIME 2 *methods* or *visualizers*.
+Artifacts typically have the extension ``.qza`` when written to file.

    Deployment
-     An installation of QIIME 2 as well as zero-or-more :term:`interfaces
+     An installation of QIIME 2 along with zero-or-more :term:`interfaces
      <Interface>` and :term:`plugins <Plugin>`.

    Directory Format